-2. The management of the National Lotteries Control Board (the Board) is responsible for the preparation and fair presentation of these Financial Statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of Financial Statements that are free from material misstatement, whether due to fraud or error.
+2. The management of the National Lotteries Control Board (the Board) is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards.
+This responsibility includes: designing, implementing and maintaining internal control relevant to the preparation and fair presentation of Financial Statements that are free from material misstatement, whether due to fraud or error.